dekuNukem/usb4vc-configurator/README.md

 Eject the flash drive, and plug it in the USB4VC.

-## Apply Updates on USB4VC
+## Load Mappings on USB4VC

-Select "Update via USB Flashdrive" in the main menu.
-It will:
+Select "Load Custom Config from USB" in the main menu.
+It will copy over the mappings.

-* Copy over latest software updates

-* Back up settings and debug logs to flash drive

-* Update Protocol Card firmware if needed

-* Relaunch the application

 ![Alt text](resources/rpiupdate.jpeg)